-Greg Unwin predominantly defends, but is also appointed to the CPS Specialist Advocate Panels for Serious Crime and Fraud (Level 3) and the Serious Fraud Office Prosecution (Panel B).
+Greg Unwin predominantly defends, but is also appointed to the CPS Specialist Advocate Panels for Serious Crime and Fraud (both at Level 3) and the Serious Fraud Office Prosecution Panel B.

 He has advised corporate clients in the context of criminal investigations and regulatory compliance, and defended in extradition proceedings.

 Greg Unwin is experienced in professional disciplinary proceedings, with several appearances in complex and high profile cases before regulatory panels of the NMC.

 In appropriate cases he can accept instructions directly under the Bar’s Public Access scheme.

 His professional judgement and technical skills benefit from six years' consulting practice with an international firm before qualifying as a lawyer and joining the Bar.
 His clients included the Guardian, Shell, Barclays, HMRC and the House of Commons.

 - R v NB (2018) – Murder of resident at St Mungo's hospital, who died from complications over five years after the original assault.
 Led junior for defendant found unfit to plead.